kulibraries/contrast/_posts/2019-08-05-meeting-notes.md

 - We were joined by Matt Deakyne from KU IT; Matt is interested in Carpentries instructor training and teaching technology things in general.
 Matt has helped on previous SWC workshops at KU.
 Welcome, Matt!
 - We went around the room for introductions, and then a second round to talk about peoples' experiences with instructor training, the workshops, the amount of time required, and other items of interest to potential instructors.
 - We discussed lots of stuff about the August 20-21 workshop:
+  - The workshop site: https://kulibraries.github.io/2019-08-20-ku/ - you can get an up-to-date number of open seats on this page.
   - New location: Learned 3152.
 Thank you, Engineering!
     - Appointment for the tech check is forthcoming; needed to be scheduled with the Engineering TSC
     - Cort updated the Etherpad with current dining information.
 Thanks!